kherox/InvoicePlane/README.md

 and their usage is restricted!
 For more information visit invoiceplane.com/license-copyright_

-Please if you using this repo : set before SETUP_COMPLETED in to ipconfig.php file to false
+Please if you using this repo :
+    rename ipconfig.php.example to ipconfig